 You’ll find the iconic ruins of Dunluce Castle perched on jagged cliffs along County Antrim’s magnificent coastline.

-A source of wanderlust for travelers the world over, the castles unique appearance and quirky history has seen it receive its fair share of attention online in recent years.
+A source of wanderlust for travellers the world over, the unique appearance of Dunluce Castle and the quirky history behind it has seen it receive its fair share of attention online in recent years.

 Its appearance in Game of Thrones alongside the Dark Hedges may have helped…